A Divide-and-Conquer Strategy for Hard-Label Extraction of Deep Neural Networks via Side-Channel Attacks: Introduction

-In parallel, several methods aiming for fidelity-based model extraction have been proposed using physical attacks.
-As mentioned before, the most notable examples of such attacks were presented in \cite{Rakin2021DeepStealAM, Hector2023FaultIA}.
-They used fault injection to determine the value of a subset of the weights' bits in the DNN and constraint learning for the rest of the weights.
-Contrarily to the methods previously mentioned, these are not restricted to fully connected DNNs and, as such, were successful in extracting various complex architectures, \textit{e.g.}, ResNet-34 or VGG-11 \cite{Rakin2021DeepStealAM}.
-However, these methods are either limited to DRAM platforms performing DNN inference, \textit{i.e.} Machine-Learning-as-a-Service (MLaaS) platforms, \cite{Rakin2021DeepStealAM} or require access to an open device, on which the attacker has full control (\textit{i.e.} white-box settings), to find the memory localization of the weights' bits \cite{Hector2023FaultIA}.

-We summarize in \autoref{tab:cmp_sota_all} the results and the threat models from state-of-the-art (SOTA) frameworks performing \textit{fidelity-based model extraction} using side-channel, fault injection or cryptanalytic methods.
-To the best of our knowledge, there is no method for extracting complex architectures, \textit{i.e.}, not restricted to fully-connected layers, without requiring an access to the confidence scores and an open device.
+In parallel, several fidelity-based model extraction methods have been proposed using physical attacks.
+In \cite{Rakin2021DeepStealAM, Hector2023FaultIA}, fault injection is used to recover a subset of the weight bits, while constraint learning is applied to infer the remaining parameters.
+Unlike the previously mentioned methods, these approaches are not restricted to fully connected DNNs and have successfully extracted complex architectures, such as ResNet-34 or VGG-11 \cite{Rakin2021DeepStealAM}.
+However, these methods are either limited to DRAM-based inference platforms, such as Machine-Learning-as-a-Service (MLaaS) systems \cite{Rakin2021DeepStealAM}, or require access to an open device over which the attacker has full control, \textit{i.e.} a white-box setting—to locate the memory regions storing the weights \cite{Hector2023FaultIA}.
+To the best of our knowledge, there is currently no method capable of extracting complex architectures, \textit{i.e.} not restricted to fully connected layers, without requiring access to confidence scores or an open device.